526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

 - `recent`: Sort posts in ascending order of [Date](https://gohugo.io/methods/page/date/)

-- Do not show anything if the variable is unset, or an empty string
+- Do not show anything if the variable is:
+    - unset
+    - an empty string (`""`)

-You can define how many posts will be displayed on homepage by setting `numberPostsOnHomePage`.
+The number of posts displayed on the home page can be changed by setting `numberPostsOnHomePage`.
 If `numberPostsOnHomePage` is equal to `""` or `0`, the default value is used.

 ```toml
 [params]